mozilla/kitsune/docs/hacking_howto.rst

 Advanced install
 ================

-This page covers a minimal install.
-This minimal install lets you run Kitsune and work on many parts of Kitsune.
-However, it's missing some components.
+The above covers a minimal install which will let you run most of Kitsune.
+In order to get everything working, you'll need to install some additional bits.

-The following aren't installed in this guide:
+See the following chapters for installing those additional bits:

-* Redis
+* Redis: :ref:`redis-chapter`
-* RabbitMQ
+* RabbitMQ: :ref:`celery-chapter`
-* Elastic Search
+* Elastic Search: :ref:`search-chapter`

-For installing and configuring those components, you should look at the more comprehensive :ref:`installation-chapter`.
+If you want to install Kitsune on an Apache server in a mod_wsgi environment, see :ref:`wsgi-chapter`.